-One of the most popular cardio workouts for CrossFit is to row so many meters for a time; what many people fail to realize is that rowing is also a great steady state cardio workout when done correctly.
+One of the most popular cardio workouts for functional fitness training is to row so many meters for a time; what many people fail to realize is that rowing is also a great steady state cardio workout when done correctly.
 Utilize the heart rate monitor that is attached to the rower machine to ensure that you’re in the perfect zone depending on whether you’re wanting to burn fat or ensure you’re reaching the cardiovascular level.

 Example Rowing Workout: Row 30 minutes at a brisk pace but keeping the rate as steady as possible.
 Bump up the intensity if you feel you can go harder but ensure that you’re not pushing yourself too much so you can make it the full 30 minutes.